 I use the pro version of the plugin specifically to see metrics like page views, average session duration, and bounce rates right on the WordPress dashboard.

 Ever save an image and notice the file size is HUGE?
 Well, big file sizes mean slow-loading sites and a bad user experience (source).
 Not only that, but slow sites won’t rank well in Google search, either.

-One way to speed up your blog is to upgrade your hosting account to a faster host like WPX (who I use).
+One way to speed up your blog is to upgrade your hosting account to a faster host like WPX (which I use).

 But another way is to simply have the browser download less data by reducing the file sizes of your images.
 The trick, though, is to reduce the file size, so your blog loads fast without compromising image quality.

 To make it happen, I recommend using the ShortPixel image optimizer plugin.

 When building a blog to get Google traffic, you need to pay attention to your internal linking structure.

 I use the LinkWhisper plugin to make the process of adding internal links really simple.

 Here’s how it works.
 The plugin will recommend internal link suggestions to your past content as you’re writing a blog post.

-While that’s good, but where this plugin excels is the ability to add links to your new content from within older blog posts.
+While that’s good, this plugin excels is the ability to add links to your new content from within older blog posts.

 It also finds broken links (internal and external) and “orphaned posts,” which are blog posts that aren’t linked from anywhere.